All Episodes

 Hi.

-I just want to say, of all your interesting programs, this one really scares the hell out of me.
+I just want to say of all your interesting programs, this one really scares the hell out of me.

 Where are you?

-I'm in San Joaquin, California.
+I'm in San Martin, California.

 My name's Richard.